 What I discovered: a whole new level of crazy.
 The winner rode an average of 220 miles per day.
 I nearly did myself in to average 120 per day.
 My gear was too heavy, my bike too sluggish, my legs and mind too weak.
 I pedaled through the dark, through sleep deprivation, electrical storms, floods, dangerous traffic…

-And after finishing, it only took a few weeks before I forgot all that and started to wonder if I could do it better.
+And after finishing, it only took a few weeks before I forgot all that and started to wonder if I could do it better!

-Egypt and Sudan
+Egypt and Sudan by Bicycle

 I tend to focus more on places and activities on this site, and less on the mechanics of my personal life.
 A person’s got to have a little privacy, right?
 But there are a few questions I’m often asked that I would like to answer here.